fillipim/game-comerce/README.md

 The website is easy to use and navigate. .
 Once they've found a game they want to buy, they can add it to their cart.

+In the project directory, you can run:

+### `yarn`

+To install all project dependencies

+### `yarn start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+The page will reload if you make edits.\
+You will also see any lint errors in the console.

 ## Website features

 - Complete game catalog: The site has a complete catalog of games from different genres and platforms.